tutti/ExcavatinatorAPI/README.md

     - draenei
     - dwarf

+#### Excavatinator:printUnmappedArtifactInfo()
+Print all archaeology projects that could not be mapped to an item or spell name, and then all items that could not be mapped to a project.

 ## Race
 Race objects contain information about the archaeology race they represent.
 They are returned from Excavatinator's lookup methods, and can also be found on the artifacts.

 #### race.id
 The numerical ID of the race.
-This is the same ID that could be used to look it up.
+This is the same ID that can be used to look it up.

+#### race.key
+The key of the race.
+This is the same key that can be used to look it up.

 #### race.name
 The localised name of the race.